mugartec/Swarm-Adventures/sections/intro.md

 ## Why Swarm?
 I'll be honest: this is not a completely informed decision.
 I only have two arguments.
 1. In the past I've deployed applications with Kubernetes, the most popular container orchestrator.
 It is a powerfull and extensible tool that allows for customizable deploys, but at the expense of a steep learning curve with Kubernetes-only concepts and ad-hoc file formats.
 2. To deploy services in Docker Swarm you use [compose files](https://docs.docker.com/compose/compose-file/compose-file-v3/), the configuration language used by [Docker Compose](https://docs.docker.com/compose/).
-I use Docker Compose everyday to develop and find incredibly useful and simple.
+I use Docker Compose everyday to develop and find it incredibly useful and simple.

 I have not used other orchestration tools, but after reading many blogs and comparisons I went on with Swarm.
 At least I can compare it against Kubernetes.
 And trust me, I do not regret my decision.
 I hope you see the beauty of Docker Swarm too after reading through this repo.